 Ashes of Vengeance (1923) Norma Talmadge Film Co./First National.
 Produced by Joseph M. Schenck.
 Directed and adapted by Frank Lloyd.
 Photography by Tony Gaudio.
-Costumes: Clare West (and Walter J. Israel?)
+Costumes: Walter J. Israel and Clare West.
 Cast: Norma Talmadge, Conway Tearle, Wallace Beery, Josephine Crowell, Betty Francisco, Claire McDowell, Courtenay Foote, Howard Truesdell, Jeanne Carpenter, Forrest Robinson, James Cooley, Boyd Irwin, Winter Hall, William Clifford, Murdock MacQuarrie, Hector V. Sarno, Earl Schenck, Lucy Beaumont, Mary McAllister, Kenneth Gibson, Carmen Phillips, Rush Hughes, Frank Leigh, André de Beranger.
 10 reels.
 A copy of this film is held by the Library of Congress (35 mm.) and by George Eastman House and was on youTube last time i looked.

 |A clipping from Theatre Magazine.
 Thanks to Derek Boothroyd for this scan.|

 First National picture, presented by Joseph Schenck and starring Norma Talmadge.
 Directed by Frank Lloyd, from the script of H. B. Somerville, with Tony Gaudio the photographer.
 At the Apollo, New York.
 Projection time, 111 minutes.

 |Duc de Tours||Wallace Beery|

 |Catherine de Medici||Josephine Crowell|